-The annual club payments of the members (f 50,-) was used completely to hire a swimming pool and the air fillings of borrowed tanks.
+The annual club payments of the members (f 50,-) were used completely to hire a swimming pool and the air fillings of borrowed tanks.
 A loan of the university fund enabled Calamari to buy an air compressor in 1966 (Luchard with a Clinton petrol engine), 10 7L tanks and as many regulators.
-Five years later, all tanks are rejected during their first check, while the loan was not even paid off yet.
-Meanwhile, the association owns an electric motor, several life jackets and a boat.
+Five years later, all tanks were rejected during their first check, while the loan was not even paid off yet.
+Meanwhile, the association owned an electric motor, several life jackets and a boat.

-The story goes that this boat has been used during the landing of the allied forces in Normandy in the Second World War.
+The story goes that this boat had been used during the landing of the allied forces in Normandy in the Second World War.
 However it may be, the boat originated from the US Navy, built in 1940.
-As she adjusts her shape to the waves, she soon got the nickname “sausage”.
+Since she adjusted her shape to the waves, she soon got the nickname “sausage”.
 Initially, propulsion was completely driven by (human) muscle power, which was replaced with a 2.5 pk Seagull outboard motor in 1970.

 Equipment storage room